garrandall/popular-music-data/tracks/divine-thing-the-soup-dragons.md

 Made to Trick
 Just Any Fool

-(chorus)
 I Could Have Sworn That You Were An Angel
 'cause You're a Sweet, Sweet, Sweet, Divine Thing
-But I Should Have Known That You Were the Devil Dressed Like a Sweet, Sweet, Sweet, Divine Thing...
+But I Should Have Known That You Were the Devil Dressed Like a Sweet, Sweet, Sweet, Divine Thing

 You Lack the One Thing That Is Devotion
 Not Always There, in Your Hair